 This picaresque tale sums up Gainsbourg’s many facets: louche, naturally; goading, of course; a boulevardier, no doubt; but also oddly artless and innocent.
 This Gallic colossus of the second half of the 20th century — singer, songwriter, musician, painter, actor, director, smoker, alcoholic, romantic, ladies’ man, and revered national treasure — exploited his contradictions triumphantly.
-A self-confessed “freakishly ugly” man, with his jug ears, turtle eyes and huge hooked nose, he wrote songs for, and had affairs with, some of the era’s most beautiful women.
-He thought nothing of marrying high and low culture, adapting the romantic sweep of a Chopin étude, say, for a song about the joys of sex on an ocean liner.
-He was equal parts Baudelaire, Byron, Johnny Rotten, Stephen Sondheim and Benny Hill.
+A self-confessed “freakishly ugly” man, with his jug ears, turtle eyes and huge hooked nose (in Joann Sfar’s biopic Gainsbourg: A Heroic Life, he’s represented by a golem-like puppet that resembles the Count from Sesame Street), he wrote songs for and had affairs with some of the era’s most beautiful women, including Brigitte Bardot, Juliette Gréco, and Catherine Deneuve.
+He thought nothing of marrying high and low culture, adapting the romantic sweep of a Chopin etude, say, for a song about the joys of sex on an ocean liner, or in the cabin of a truck, or just about anywhere.
+He was a punctiliously tax-paying prude (“I never saw him completely naked,” said Birkin, despite the fact they had a daughter, Charlotte, together) whose most famous hit, the orgasmo-tastic Je T’Aime…Moi Non Plus, was banned by the BBC and the Vatican.
+He was equal parts Baudelaire, Byron, Johnny Rotten, Stephen Sondheim, and Benny Hill.
 He said things like “I am incapable of mediocrity” alongside “I’ve succeeded at everything except my life”.